The NCCS User Services Group

 Part I: General Instructions and Information

-Requests made of the NASA Center for Computational Sciences (NCCS) concerning userid access to NCCS computing resources should be directed to the NCCS User Services Group.
-These requests can be made using either the NCCS User Administration Request Form (the paper form) or the NCCS User Administration Online: New Userid Request Web Interface (the Web form).
-The following outlines are provided to describe the functions and limitations of each form in order to assist you in determining which form you should use for your request.
+Requests made of the NASA Center for Climate Simulation (NCCS) concerning userid access to NCCS computing resources should be directed to the NCCS User Services Group.
+All requests should be made using the NCCS User Administration Request form (Fillable PDF).

 If you are completing the NCCS User Administration Request Form for yourself, references in the form and the instructions to "you," "your" and "the user" refer to you as the person requesting access to NCCS computing resources.
 If you are completing the NCCS User Administration Request Form for someone else, references in the form and the instructions to "you," "your" and "the user" refer to the person for whom the request for access to NCCS computing resources is being made.